 Don't ignore small suppliers when you compare utility prices

 Most respondents expressed concerns about the ability of a smaller provider to guarantee reliable service.
-If an electricity price comparison tells you that the cheapest electric deals are with a small provider, you can look the company up in our guide to gas and electricity suppliers.
+If a price comparison tells you that the cheapest electric deals are with a small provider, you can look the company up in our guide to gas and electricity suppliers.
 Here you can see if their cheap energy rates are matched by their customer service track record.

-If despite this you remain concerned that the supplier which offers the best electricity prices could go out of business, don’t worry.
+If despite this you remain concerned that the supplier which offers the best electricity tariffs could go out of business, don’t worry.
 Should a supplier no longer be able to provide electricity for your household, energy regulator Ofgem has enacted certain rules to protect your home and you will be switched to a new supplier.

 At uSwitch, we try to make it very clear that 'best' or 'cheapest' as applies to electricity prices is entirely dependent on every customer's unique circumstances.
 We often say there is not one single best electricity price; it's about getting you to compare energy rates to achieve the cheapest energy comparison for you.
 By running a comparison you can determine if your current cost of electricity is higher than other market options.